ackir/number-word-converter/README.md

 # Number To Word Converter

-Thanks to this service, the entered numbers are translated into English words.It also converts the entered string value into English.
+Thanks to this service, the entered numbers are translated into English words.
+It also converts the entered string to number value.

 ## Easy Start